-Central Permitting is accepting DROP OFF PERMITS ONLY at the customer service window on the first floor of the West Pasco Government Center in New Port Richey as well as drop offs in our Land O’ Lakes and Dade City offices,
+Central Permitting is accepting permit drop off and pick-ups along with payments at the customer service window on the first floor of the West Pasco Government Center in New Port Richey.

 Contractors are encouraged to use our online permitting system Accela for Residential Reroofs; HVAC Changeouts; Plumbing; Electrical; etc.

 Please call 727-847-8126 with any questions.

 Pasco County Building Inspections is conducting all occupied structure inspections via our VuSpex Mobile Video Inspections Tool ONLY until further notice.
 To learn more about VuSpex Mobile Video inspections, please visit: www.pascocountyfl.net/3491/VuSpex-Virtual-Inspections.

 The next Vertical round-table meeting will be held on Wednesday, April 21, 2021 at 3:00 p.m.